MustafaSalhaa/bundlespy/README.md

 BundleSpy is built around one principle: discover and analyze, do not exploit.

 Before any scan begins, the tool requires explicit authorization confirmation.
-This is enforced at runtime, not buried in documentation.
+This is enforced at runtime.

 Network safety is not optional.
 The tool blocks all requests to:
 - Private IP ranges (10.x, 172.16-31.x, 192.168.x)